-Inpatient programs – offer 24-hour supervised care in a residential type facility.
+Offer 24-hour supervised care in a residential type facility.
 These treatment programs provide the best chance of successfully overcoming addiction.
 Treatment includes a comprehensive program of education, counseling, skills training, and support.
-Clients learn about the underlying reasons for substance abuse.
+Additionally, clients learn about the underlying reasons for substance abuse.
 Through targeted activities and groups, clients gain the skills and confidence needed to achieve a lifestyle free from the negative influence of stimulants.

-Outpatient programs – are best suited for people who must continue working, attending school, or maintaining other daily responsibilities.
+Are best suited for people who need to work, attend school, or maintain other daily responsibilities.
 Patients continue living at home while attending regularly scheduled counseling sessions a few times a week.
 Outpatient programs also provide continuing guidance and support for inpatient graduates as they attempt to reenter society.

-Overcome Stimulant Abuse at Design for Change Recovery
+Overcome Stimulant Abuse and Addiction at Design for Change Recovery

 If you suspect that a loved one is struggling with stimulant addiction, contact us at Design for Change Recovery in Lancaster, CA today.
 We can recommend a treatment program customized specifically for your loved one’s needs.
 Our treatment approach seeks to heal a person from the emotional, physiological, and spiritual aspects of their addiction for a lasting recovery.